openwisp/openwisp-docs/user/send-commands.rst

 shell commands, you can add new commands by following instructions in "How to define new options in the commands menu" section below.

-If you are an advanced user and want to register commands programatically, then refer to `"Register / Unregistering commands"
+If you are an advanced user and want to register commands programmatically, then refer to `"Register / Unregistering commands"
 <https://github.com/openwisp/openwisp-controller/tree/1.0#registering--unregistering-commands>`_
 section.